yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT160N.rst

 = TODO =

  * Confirm existence of different versions of this model
- * Find the data sheets for the chips used in this device.
- * Figure out what JP1, JP3 are for and the exact pin outs.
+ * Figure out what JP3 is for and the exact pin out.

 = Other Categories this device is in =